Darwin's frog: Parental care

 The male, after about 3 to 4 weeks, notices the developing embryos beginning to move, and then he ingests the eggs and holds them in his vocal sac.
 Most brooding males are green colored individuals.
 The eggs hatch about 3 days later and the father continues to carry the tadpoles around in his vocal sac where they feed off their egg yolks and secretions produced by the wall of the sac until metamorphosis.
 At 6 weeks after tadpole ingestion, it was thought that the adult male does not consume food.
 However, in 1888 G. B. Howes dissected a brooding male R. darwinii and identified beetles and flies in its stomach.
 The large intestine of the adult male also resembled that of a normal individual.
 He concluded "that this extraordinary paternal instinct does not lead up to that self-abnegation."
 Following this, the small frogs hop out of the male's mouth and disperse.

+Foster brooding

 In captivity, R. darwinii parents have been observed to leave the eggs unattended for around 3 weeks (some R. darwinii males will guard the eggs for these 3 weeks).
 Further, captive males have been shown to exhibit alloparental behavior.
 Foster males have been shown to take a defensive stance at the eggs (oviposition defense).
 They will go so far as to defend the eggs from the birth father of the eggs and will subsequently brood the kin of other males.
 In one experiment, the foster father ingested 8 tadpoles, and after brooding had been completed, the foster father produced 2 frogs.
 This means that the metamorphosis process is not 100% efficient.
 This observation is consistent across studies and there exist some proposed explanations for the alloparental behavior, which is especially rare among amphibians.

 Two hypotheses for this behavior have been proposed: